Symphony No. 4 (Bruckner): First version (1874)

 This version begins with cascading string figures and a reappearance of the horn call that opened the symphony, albeit first appearing on the oboe.
 This builds to a climax and the main theme is stated by the full orchestra.
 Pizzicato strings introduce the second theme group, built on two themes.
 This group is very polyrhythmic, with heavy usage of quintuplets.
 The first theme:

 This group has several bars of five notes against eight, beginning in the second theme:

 The third theme group is started by a descending B♭ minor scale, which recalls Wotan's Spear leitmotif, given by the whole orchestra:

 Towards the end, the horn call that opened the symphony returns, heralding the bright E♭ major finish to the symphony.

 Second version 'Volksfest' (1878)

-The second version of the movement, which nickname, meaning 'people's festival', comes from Bruckner's autograph, is generally not played as part of the symphony as a whole.
+The second version of the movement, whose nickname, meaning 'people's festival', comes from Bruckner's autograph, is generally not played as part of the symphony as a whole.
 It is a simplified and shortened version of the finale.
 The movement's opening and first theme group are generally the same as the first version.
 The second group shows substantial differences in rhythm, with the difficult quintuplets replaced by simpler rhythmic patterns (Bruckner rhythm "2 + 3" or "3 + 2").
 The actual notes, leaving aside transpositions and differences in accompaniment and articulation, are unchanged.
 The first theme: